GoC-Spending/contracts-data-web/content/department/wage.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Department for Women and Gender Equality spent an estimated \$9.9M in 2021-2022 on contracts.
+Department for Women and Gender Equality spent an estimated **\$9.9M in 2021-2022** on contracts.

+Across 424 contracts active since the start of the 2017-2018 fiscal year, 34 have at least one amendment (8%).
+Of contracts with amendments, the average increase in dollar value was 171% and the average number of amendments was 1.
+Cumulatively these amendments represent an increase of \$2.4M over the original contract values.

+The average contract duration was 0.68 years, and the average contract value (not including contracts under \$10k) was \$64.4K.
+The longest contract was 7.01 years.
+The largest contract by value (including amendments) was \$1.3M.

 {{< /entity_summary >}}

 ## Vendors